 Person rates

-Go to the person's profile
+Go to the Info tab of the team member's profile

 Enter the cost rate in the Cost rate field

 For cost rates, you can set an Effective date for when the rate should take effect.
+You can choose to apply the rate to all past and future days or from a specific date onward.Enter the bill rate in the Bill rate field.

-Cost rate effective date on personal level
+Cost rate effective date on the personal level

 Project bill rates